Tampa Bay Buccaneers: John McKay years (1976–1984)

 Before the 1983 season, Williams bolted to the United States Football League in a salary dispute.
-The Bucs lost their first nine games of the 1983 season en route to finishing 2–14, the first of 12 consecutive seasons with at least ten losses—an NFL record.
+The Buccaneers lost their first nine games of the 1983 season en route to finishing 2–14, the first of 12 consecutive seasons with at least ten losses—an NFL record.
 Included was the drafting of Heisman Trophy winner Bo Jackson with the first pick in the 1986 draft.
 Jackson had let it be known that he would never play a down for Hugh Culverhouse at Tampa Bay.
 Making good on his threat, he opted instead to play baseball for the Kansas City Royals and would later return for parts of football seasons with the Los Angeles Raiders.
-Along with Williams, who later was a Super Bowl champion QB for Washington, two other Buc quarterbacks during this era led other teams to Super Bowl wins.
+Along with Williams, who later was a Super Bowl champion quarterback for Washington, two other Buccaneers quarterbacks during this era led other teams to Super Bowl wins.
 Steve Young won with the 49ers and Trent Dilfer won with the Baltimore Ravens.
+In the 1984 season, the team went 6–10 in John McKay's final season.

+Former Atlanta Falcons' coach Leeman Bennett was named head coach before the 1985 season.
+He led the team to consecutive 2–14 finishes in 1985 and 1986.
+Bennett was fired after the 1986 season.
+Ray Perkins was hired to be the head coach of the Buccaneers before the 1987 season.
+Perkins coached for the team for almost four seasons, getting fired during 1990 season.
+Under Perkins's tenure, the team won no more than five games in a single season.

-Under Culverhouse, the Bucs were one of the NFL's more profitable teams during the 1980s; however, this was largely because he kept the payroll among the lowest in the league, hampering their ability to sign quality players.
+Under Culverhouse, the Buccaneers were one of the NFL's more profitable teams during the 1980s; however, this was largely because he kept the payroll among the lowest in the league, hampering their ability to sign quality players.
 Attendance also sagged; at one point the Buccaneers went parts of three whole seasons without having a home game televised locally, and when they did it was more attributed to a strong visiting team with a large following in the area, such as the Chicago Bears or Green Bay Packers.

 Hardy Nickerson, a future five-time Pro Bowl linebacker, signed as a free agent from the Pittsburgh Steelers.
-John Lynch, a future Pro Bowl strong safety, was drafted in 1993.
+John Lynch, a future Pro Bowl, and Hall of Fame strong safety, was drafted in 1993.
 In the 1995 NFL draft the Buccaneers drafted two future Hall of Famers: Warren Sapp and Derrick Brooks.
 Pro Bowl Fullback, Mike Alstott, was drafted the next year in the 1996 draft.